Kildsforkids/prediction/README.md

 # prediction
-Program tha will help to diagnose diseases
+Program that will help to diagnose diseases